KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/The Devine War.md

 - Separated populations developed unique solutions to shared problems
 - New forms of cooperation emerged between distant lands

-The world may be physically divided, but the challenges of this new age have created connections that span the Sundering Seas, proving that even in separation, the peoples of these lands find ways to reach across the divine divide.
+The world may be physically divided, but the challenges of the [[Dawn of the new age]] have created connections that span the Sundering Seas, proving that even in separation, the peoples of these lands find ways to reach across the raging divide.